 The protective measures and controls in place for your business can greatly impact your cyber resilience.

-For a start, your business should implement, or make it a priority to implement the ASD’s ‘essential eight’.
+For a start, your business should implement, or make it a priority to implement the ACSC’s ‘essential eight’.

 - Application control